solaeus/trade_bot/README.md

 # Its orientation can be changed in-game with the "ori" command.
 orientation = 0

 # Optional.
 Announcements are sent every 45 minutes.
-Use {location} to insert the bot's current
-# location.
-If not set, the bot will not send /world announcements but will still send /region
+If not set, the bot will not make announcements.
-# announcements with usage instructions.
-announcement = "I love cheese!
-I am at {location}."
+announcement = "I love cheese!"

 # The buy_prices and sell_prices tables are required.
 The keys are item definition IDs and the
 # values are the price in coins.
 You may type in-game "/give_item common.items." and press Tab to